 Humanities I English I GT and Humanities II World History AP GT are courses that provide gifted students with opportunities not available through regular or advanced classes.
-The courses combine English I Honors with AP World History in a two-year interdisciplinary spiral.
-The basic content is a historical study of the commonalities of the fine arts, including literature, the visual arts, architecture, and music.
-Humanities I focuses on the period up to the Renaissance: Humanities II examines the period from the Renaissance to modern times.
-Students will learn and practice the craft of writing through various products, including AP style writing.
+The course integrates the Humanities into a combined English I Honors and World History AP two-year interdisciplinary course.
+The curriculum includes a historical study of the commonalities of the fine arts including literature, the visual arts, architecture, and music.
+Humanities I focuses on the period up to the Renaissance; Humanities II examines the period from the Renaissance to contemporary times.
+Students will learn and practice the craft of writing through various products.
 Literature from a variety of world traditions will also be a key focus.
-Ninth and tenth grade students will sit in the same class while earning credit in separate courses; ninth graders will earn English I Honors credit while tenth graders earn AP World History credit.
-At the conclusion of Humanities II, students can sit for the AP World History to possibly earn college credit.
+Ninth and tenth grade students will sit in the same class while earning credit in separate courses; ninth graders will earn English I Honors credit while tenth graders earn World History AP credit.
+At the conclusion of Humanities II, students may choose to sit for the World History AP exam in the hopes of earning college credit.
 Humanities does NOT fulfill the fine arts requirement for graduation and is not recognized as a fine arts course by TEA.